 Step 2: REQUIRED Pre-Orientation Patriot Preview Virtual Modules

 Complete Patriot Preview “Before Orientation” module, prior to either of your session dates.
 You will need your Mason Net ID and password (Patriot Pass login information you used to create your email) to gain access.
 The modules are divided into two sections: Before Orientation and Before Classes Begin.

-Students should set aside approximately 1 hour and 45 minutes to complete this task.
+Students should set aside approximately 1-2 hours to complete this task.
 Each presentation will have a small quiz at the end to test a students’ knowledge of the content shared in the video and signify completion.
 Students can complete this in one-sitting or several, as long as they are completed before their first session date.
 You will receive a certificate at the end – if you wish to do Pre-Orientation Academic Advising, this certificate is required (See Step 3).

 Transfer students have the option to participate in a pre-orientation advising appointment with their academic college if they desire.
 This is not required, but rather an option if you want additional support and advising prior to your Virtual Advising and Registration session.